 If a judge determines that it is in the child’s “best interests,” they will grant a name change.
 However, because this is a subjective criterion, there is often an opportunity for reasonable individuals to disagree on whether or not a name change is in the child’s best interests.
 However, some cases are much simpler than others.

-When the Odds Favor Changing a Child’s Last Name in Court
+When the Odds Favor Changing a Child’s Last Name in Arizona Courts

 A name change petition for a minor is more likely to be granted under the following circumstances: